 The ferry system on Casco Bay, Maine, United States, has seen wooden coal-fired ships transporting passengers to the various islands.
 Today, diesel-powered ferry vessels, as seen in the urban photograph above, are ultra-safe and serve as the lifeline for island residents and visitors.
 The ferry boats receive over one million passengers a year.

-I photographed the two shinny ferry boats early one morning walking along the Portland, Maine docks.
-The water was still and the sky was blue.
+I photographed the two shiny ferry boats during the golden hour, walking along the Portland, Maine docks early one morning.
+The water was still, and the sky was blue.
 The passenger-carrying ships each have a distinct yellow band along the hull.
-The Wabanakihas a passenger capacity of 398 and the Aucocisco III has a capacity of 399.
+The Wabanaki has a passenger capacity of 398, and the Aucocisco III has a total of 399.
 The ships have a sailing speed of 12.2 knots.